EcoFlow DELTA Pro 3 4096Wh portable power station – home backup and more (off-grid review) - Cybershack

 LiFePO4 batteries are not as energy-dense as Lithium-ion batteries.
 They do not contain elements that create toxic gasses when burned and are not subject to thermal runaway, so we consider them far safer.

 The EcoFlow DELTA Pro 3 uses a new battery pack that stacks the cells vertically to minimise the potential for damage.
 It also has a fireproof, hard shell and IP65-rated casing, although the external unit is not IP65-rated.
-Batteries are in packs and connected 8S/2P (serial/parallel), which is a safer way to get a 51.2V/80A/4096W battery pack than the cheaper 4S/4P to get a 25.6V/160W/4096 output.
+Batteries are in packs and connected 8S/2P (serial/parallel), which is a safer way to get a 51.2V/80A/4096W battery pack than the cheaper 4S/4P to get a 25.6V/160A/4096W output.
+Remember that volts do not kill – amps are deadly, and EcoFlow puts safety first.

 The batteries are rated for 4000 complete recharge cycles (retaining at least 80% charge) or 11 years of constant use.